 Bodo started his career in the theatres of Łódź run by his father.
 As a five-year-old, he showed off by cowboy-dancing, holding a revolver and a whip.
 However, his parents intended another, safer and more stable life path for their son.
 They dreamed that he would become a doctor.
 Their expectations never came true.
 Eighteen-year-old Bogdan Eugeniusz ran away from home and engaged in Apollo theatre operating in Poznań.
-His poverty didn’t allow his to create his own repertoire (it was a time when artists would buy songs and texts from authors), so the young actor would exploit the existing repertory, which didn’t stop him from achieving his first successes and leaving to the capital, Warsaw.
+His poverty didn’t allow him to create his own repertoire (it was a time when artists would buy songs and texts from authors), so the young actor would exploit the existing repertory, which didn’t stop him from achieving his first successes and leaving to the capital, Warsaw.

-His first bigger successes came in 1921 in Qui Pro Quo theatre, which was a true breeding ground for many talents.
+His first successes came in 1921 in Qui Pro Quo Theatre, which was a true breeding ground for many talents.
 It was at this time that Zula Pogorzelska and Mira Zimińska started their careers in the same theatre.
 Bodo debuted in the operetta Amerykanka [editor’s translation: The American] to the music of Zygmunt Wiehler and libretto by Andrzej Włast.
 It was October 1921.
 Bodo was associated with Qui Pro Quo till 1925, at the same time sporadically acting in other theatres.

 In 1925 Bodo and a group of other actors left Qui Pro Quo for the Perskie Oko theatre, which was focused on revues and was clearly more appropriate for Bodo’s artistic temperament.
 He worked there up until the theatre was closed down.
-In the following years he performed in Morskie Oko theatre (a legendary place, dubbed ‘a Polish revue Parisian style’), Cyganeria theatre, Cyrulik Warszawski theatre, and Wielka Rewia theatre.
+In the following years he performed in Morskie Oko theatre (a legendary place, dubbed ‘a Polish revue Parisian style’), Cyganeria Theatre, Cyrulik Warszawski Theatre, and Wielka Rewia Theatre.
 The last theatre he was associated before the outbreak World War II broke out was Tip-Top, open in late July of 1939.

 He was also engaged in creating the Polish entertainment industry – Bodo ran two films studios.
 Several months before the outbreak of World War II he established a luxurious café, called Café-Bodo.